 - Tell Cloudflare that new files were uploaded:

-- Use the upload token from before
+POST - v4/pages/assets/upsert-hashes- Use the upload token from before

 - The body is a JSON object with 1 property:

-which is a string array with all of the new file hashes that were uploaded
+hasheswhich is a string array with all of the new file hashes that were uploaded

 - Create a deployment:

-- The body is form data with 1 property:
+multipart/form-data - The body is form data with 1 property:

 - This part is the most finicky, the server returns a 500 if the proper content disposition & boundaries aren’t set.